argonne-lcf/AR2023/02_features/nexus-iri.md

 The growing deluge of scientific data is not unique to light sources.
 Telescopes, particle accelerators, fusion research facilities, remote sensors, and other scientific instruments also produce large amounts of data.
 And as their capabilities improve over time, the data generation rates will only continue to grow.
 The scientific community’s ability to process, analyze, store, and share these massive datasets is critical to gaining insights that will spark new discoveries.

 To help scientists manage the ever-increasing amount of scientific data, [Argonne’s Nexus effort](https://www.anl.gov/nexus-connect) is playing a key role in supporting DOE’s vision to build an Integrated Research Infrastructure (IRI).
-The development of an IRI would accelerate data-intensive science by creating an environment that seamlessly melds large-scale research facilities with DOE’s world-class supercomputing, artificial intelligence (AI) and data resources.
+The development of an IRI would accelerate data-intensive science by creating an environment that seamlessly melds large-scale research facilities with DOE’s world-class supercomputing, artificial intelligence (AI), and data resources.

 {% include media-img.html
    source= "Nexus-Infographic.jpg"